Pain · Mittelstand

 RFPs bounce from buyer to distributor to manufacturerRFPs arrive at the manufacturer with the distributor kept in logistics

-Machine readers see fulfilment, not the maker's category claimMachine readers can extract the maker, category, proof, and next step
+Machine buyers see fulfilment, not the maker's category claimMachine buyers can extract the maker, category, proof, and next step

-The commercial frame the US OEM needs is the manufacturer's job to build and the distributor's job to support.
-Machine readers also look for the manufacturer's category, proof, service path, and structured claims.
-If the manufacturer's US-facing surface does not exist, the file has too little to extract.
+The sales story the US OEM needs is the manufacturer's job to build and the distributor's job to support.
+Machine buyers also look for the manufacturer's category, proof, service path, and structured claims.
+If the manufacturer's US website, deck, and sales material does not exist, the file has too little to extract.
 The distributor becomes a fulfilment endpoint after another vendor has already been shortlisted.

 ?